-GL Staff Analysis DRC Recommendation 4.84 Smaller in size The proposed building is smaller in Support scale than the primary building, as requested by the GL.
-4.85/5.94 Rear of the site The proposed building is located at Support the rear (south) of the lot.
+GL Staff Analysis DRC Recommendation 4.84 Smaller in size The proposed building is smaller in scale than the primary building, as requested by the GL.
+Support 4.85/5.94 Rear of the site The proposed building is located at the rear (south) of the lot.
 Support.
-4.86 Vary appearance As seen in the 3D models, this Support building is proposed to mimic the existing historic building to the west.
+Support 4.86 Vary appearance As seen in the 3D models, this building is proposed to mimic the existing historic building to the west.
 The form of the building is simple and supported.
 However, the material should be varied from the building to the west.
-1/21 DRC: Members voiced that a small distinction would be good, but it should not be too different, as the nature of the buildings are simplicity.
+Support 1/21 DRC: Members voiced that a small distinction would be good, but it should not be too different, as the nature of the buildings are simplicity.
 A slight differentiation has been provided.
+2/10 DRC: Members supported the varied materials as proposed.
 4.89 d. porches NA NA